CalCOFI: Sampling pattern

 The largest sampling domain, which has been covered multiple times, is the area from the California–Oregon border to the tip of Baja California Sur, Mexico.
 This region was heavily surveyed in the 1950s (1951, 1952, 1954, 1956, 1958-1960, and 1972).
 Another large domain runs from San Francisco to southern Baja California (surveyed in 1953, 1955, 1957, 1961–1966, 1968, 1974, 1975, 1978, 1980, and 1981).

 The sampling domain extending from San Diego to Avila Beach is today called the "core CalCOFI area".
 These 66 stations have been covered over the entire time series, with exceptions only due to years where no cruises were conducted.
 A series of inshore South California Coastal Ocean Observing System (SCCOOS) stations (all at a water depth of approximately 20 m) were added to the core CalCOFI pattern in 2004, resulting in a 75-station pattern.

-Less common sampling patterns of intermediate domain have also been conducted.
+Less common sampling patterns of the intermediate domain have also been conducted.
 This includes a survey region from San Francisco to San Diego, which has become increasingly sampled during the spring survey because the domain covers an expanded region of known sardine spawning grounds.
-The data from these spring cruise are heavily relied upon for sardine stock assessment and other related research.
+The data from these spring cruises are heavily relied upon for sardine stock assessment and other related research.

 Every line apart from the CalCOFI sampling scheme and its corresponding stations has experienced some degree of difference and variation in spatial and temporal sampling frequency.
 Furthermore, technological advances have allowed increasing amounts of new chemical, physical, and biological properties to be measured within the water column.
 Line 90, which is a part of the core CalCOFI station domain positioned across the mid-Southern California Bight, is the best-sampled and most visited line in the time series.
 The data from Line 90 is used in many transect figures and analyses.

-There are a variety of similar survey programs collecting analogous data across the west coast.
+There are a variety of similar survey programs collecting analogous data across the West Coast.
 These programs range in temporal and spatial extent.
 One such program is the Investigaciones Mexicanas de la Corriente de California (IMECOCAL) program out of Mexico, which samples the Eastern Pacific around Baja California.

 Gear used

 A variety of nets and related instrumentation have been deployed on CalCOFI cruises over the years.
 Many of these have been developed for use by the CalCOFI program.
-Oblique tows using a Bongo net are employed to sample for micronekton, mesozooplankton and ichthyoplankton.
+Oblique tows using a Bongo net are employed to sample for micronekton, mesozooplankton, and ichthyoplankton.
 Vertical tows for icthyoplankton and mesozooplankton are conducted using a Pairovet and PRPOOS Net.
 Finally, surface tows with a Manta net are used to sample neuston.
-Supplementary sampling focuses on collection of juvenile and small fish via trawling techniques.
+Supplementary sampling focuses on the collection of juvenile and small fish via trawling techniques.
 This includes using a Modified Isaacs Kidd Net, a Matsuda Oozeki Hu trawl (MOHT), and the Nordic rope trawl.